 Although I typically wait until May or June to start working on deciduous bonsai, there are a few jobs that I try to do sooner rather than later.
 One of these is removing unnecessary root sprouts.
 Root sprouts, or root suckers, are shoots that emerge directly from the roots.
 As you can see from the […]

 Bonsai Development Series

-The Bonsai Development Series is a group of posts describing techniques for creating quality pre-bonsai or bonsai stock.
+The Bonsai Development Series is a group of posts describing techniques for creating quality pre-bonsai.